 As Rohde explains, “We sought less extravagant forms of architecture to keep human profile low and deliver a thematic message of humility in the face of nature’s wonders.”

-Major "lands," in addition to Discovery Island and Discovery River which surrounds it, include Africa, DinoLand U.S.A., Camp Minnie-Mickey and Asia.
+Major “lands,” in addition to Discovery Island and Discovery River which surrounds it, include Africa, DinoLand U.S.A. and Asia.

 Guests see animals as part of adventure stories.
 In Africa, for instance, they board a camouflage-painted truck for an exciting safari, where the tire-marked trail, the recognizably African trees, the rocky ridges and muddy river fords look absolutely real.